 Importance of Overhead Costs

-Overheads are an integral part of the total expenses and costs of any organisation.
-Especially in the service-based organisation where there is no manufacturing still the cost of service is quite high.
+Overheads are an integral part of any organisation’s total expenses and costs.
+Especially in the service-based organisation where there is no manufacturing still, the cost of service is quite high.
 Why?
 Due to overhead costs.

 As we know, overhead costs sometimes cannot be allocated to the products, services, and departments, but all the cost drivers benefit from the overhead expenditure.